25 Days of Christmas: 2016

 The Countdown to 25 Days of Christmas schedule was released on October 22, 2016.
 In 2016, Freeform's first Countdown to 25 Days of Christmas ran from Thanksgiving Day, November 24, 2016, to December 25, 2016.
 The 2016 lineup includes family movies such as Toy Story, Toy Story 2, Toy Story That Time Forgot, Brave, Tangled, Happy Feet Two, Tooth Fairy, Another Cinderella Story, Mulan, Wreck-It Ralph, Matilda, Little Rascals, Willy Wonka and the Chocolate Factory, and Despicable Me.
 Freeform also announced the network premiere of The Odd Life of Timothy Green, The Boxtrolls, and A Cinderella Story: If the Shoe Fits.
 The holiday movies in the 2016 Countdown to 25 Days of Christmas included: Fred Claus, The Holiday (Freeform network premiere), Scrooged, Jingle All the Way, National Lampoon's Christmas Vacation, and Deck the Halls.

-The 2016 ratings where on par with previous years.
+The 2016 ratings were on par with previous years.
 The highest airing of the countdown was the November 26 airing of Tangled, gaining 1.461M viewers.
 Despicable Me gained 1.2M on November 25.